The Briefing with Jen Psaki: History

 Psaki described the series as aiming to step back and provide viewers with a "big picture" take on the week's events, avoiding overt partisanship, while maintaining her authentic voice as a former campaign and communications official for Democratic politicians.
-The show debuted on March 19, 2023 and became MSNBC's most-watched weekend premiere since January 2019.
+The show debuted on March 19, 2023; it was MSNBC's most-watched weekend premiere since January 2019, and became the network's highest-rated weekend program.

 On September 25, 2023, Inside added a second, prime time edition on Mondays at 8 p.m.
 ET; the program substituted for All In with Chris Hayes, which had moved to a Tuesday–Friday schedule to accommodate Chris Hayes' other projects.
-Insides Sunday episodes were MSNBC's highest rated program on weekends.

-On May 6, 2025, as part of a larger revamp of MSNBC's primetime schedule following the first hundred days of the second Trump administration, Inside moved to a Tuesday–Friday schedule at 9 p.m. to replace Alex Wagner Tonight (which itself was established as a substitute for The Rachel Maddow Show after it moved to a weekly schedule to accommodate Rachel Maddow's other projects), and was renamed The Briefing with Jen Psaki.
-The rebranding came from Psaki's belief that the idea of "insiders know[ing] all the answers" felt "out of touch with the moment and what we learned from last year", and that The Briefing was more reflective of her goal of providing an understanding of White House developments and what they mean to viewers.
+On May 6, 2025, as part of a larger revamp of MSNBC's prime time schedule following the first hundred days of the second Trump administration, Inside moved to a Tuesday–Friday schedule at 9 p.m. to replace Alex Wagner Tonight, and was renamed The Briefing with Jen Psaki.
+The rebranding came from Psaki's belief that the idea of "insiders know[ing] all the answers" felt "out of touch with the moment and what we learned from last year", and that The Briefing was more reflective of her goal of helping viewers understand the impact of developments in the White House.